Evgenia Cherkasova, PhD

 About

-Professor Cherkasova’s scholarly and pedagogical interests include ethics, philosophy and literature, existentialism, existential psychology, and public humanities.
+Professor Cherkasova’s scholarly and pedagogical interests include ethics, philosophy and literature, existentialism, existential psychology, and philosophy as a way of life.
 She is the author of the book Dostoevsky and Kant: Dialogues on Ethics (Amsterdam-New York: Rodopi, 2009) as well as many articles in peer-reviewed journals, collections of essays, and encyclopedia.
-In 2013 she received the National Endowment for Humanities "Enduring Questions" grant which supported the development of a new course on the Meaning of Life, an open educational platform, and an online interactive fiction game for students (designed with prof. Dmitry Zinoviev and writer Heather Albano).
+In 2013 she received the National Endowment for Humanities "Enduring Questions" grant which supported the development of a new course on the Meaning of Life, an open educational platform, and an online interactive fiction game for students (designed with professor Dmitry Zinoviev and writer Heather Albano).
 Cherkasova’s Meaning of Life project was presented at professional venues in the US, EU, Canada, and Japan and was featured in the media:

 “Why All College Students Should be Asking the Big Questions,” Huffington Post, 2015.